phantomcosmonaut/Tricorder/ReadMe.md

 - `npm run devServer`
 : Runs the development server on localhost and automatically restarts the server when file changes are detected.
 It also initializes a connection to a sqlite database configured with 'ormconfig.json'.
 - `npm run bundle`
-: Runs webpack to create a bundled Javascript file that is client on request and automatically re-bundles when file changes are detected.
+: Runs webpack to create a browser-ready Javascript file and automatically re-bundles when file changes are detected.

 Later updates may include:
+- Added functionality
 - Production-ready environment
 - Better documentation
-- Dependency injection